Jon Jones hopes to end any doubts about best ever at UFC 285

 “I just don’t see myself losing to a guy like Ciryl Gane,” Jones said.

 Should Gane, a plus-138 underdog according to FanDuel Sportsbook, pull off the victory, it would set him up for a potentially big year.
-Not only would he claim the heavyweight belt, a win probably would put him in line for a meeting with second-ranked Stipe Miocic.
+Not only would he claim the heavyweight belt, a win would put him in line for a meeting with second-ranked Stipe Miocic.
+ESPN reported Friday night that UFC president Dana White told reporters Miocic “absolutely” would face the winner of the Jones-Gane bout.

 “This is going to put my resume at the high level for sure,” said Gane, 32.